carpentries-incubator/better-research-software/episodes/02-better-start-version-control.md

 In this episode, we will set up our new research software project using some good practices from the start.
 This will lay the foundation for long-term sustainability of our code, collaboration, and reproducibility.

-This starts with following naming conventions for files, employing version control, and (in the next episode) setting up a virtual development environment with software dependencies to ensure the project can be more easily and reliably run, shared and maintained.
-Next (over the rest of the course) - adding tests, setting up automation (e.g. continuous integration), documenting software and including metadata such as licensing, authorship and citation will ensure the results our software produces can be trusted and others can build upon it with confidence.

 Let's begin by creating a new software project from our existing code, and start tracking changes to it with version control.
+We will also add our software project to GitHub - so we can back it up, share our code with our team and collaborators, and start project managing issues and work needed to be done.

 ## From script to software project